-If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions.
+If you regularly drink over these guidelines, you are increasing your chances of developing long-term health conditions.
 Find out more about the effects of alcohol.

 Alcohol is made by fermenting and distilling natural starch and sugar.
 This means that lager can contain a lot of calories.
 For instance, a pint of lager with 4% ABV can contain 180 calories, similar to a slice of pizza.